We have compiled a list of common security questions below in the event our security whitepaper does not answer all of your questions.

 Is encryption used for all data in storage?

-Do you have policies to ensure your internal network is properly maintained (i.e. Vulnerability and patch management)?
+Do you have policies to ensure your internal network is properly maintained (i.e. vulnerability and patch management)?

 Does your Company Solution(s) or Service(s) require usage, transmission, storage or processing of any PHI (Personal Health Information), PII (Personally Identifiable Information), PCI (Payment Card Industry) or other personal data (collectively, “Data”)?

 Yes, only PII (Personally Identifiable Information) - see GDPR FAQ here for a list of what is collected.
-Not PHI or PCI.

 Will your Company disclose Data in any form to a third party (including but not limited to summarized or de-identified data)?